 The stud wall is shown in green.
-Metal studs are required above the oven face because of proximity to the duct.
+Metal studs are recommended.
+Around the doorway area, metal studs are required.
 Maintain a 1-inch clearance from the oven to combustible materials.
 Do not pack this airspace with insulation or any other material.
 A zero-inch clearance from the oven to non-combustible materials is allowed.
 However, the respective clearances to combustibles are transferred to those non-combustibles.

 Building materials 6 inches to either side and above the doorway must be non-combustible.
-[See Clearances Detail below](#).
+[See Clearances Detail below.](#)

 The Service Panel must be left accessible, unobstructed and removable after installation for air intake and routine service of the oven burner.
-[See Service Panel Detail on next page](#).
+[See Storage Box Extension Detail on next page.](#)

-The oven controller is mounted in the Service Panel.
+The oven controller comes mounted to the leg of the oven when a Storage Box Extension is ordered.
 The controller can optionally be mounted in a different position, i.e. in the wall next to the oven.
-When specified at the time of order, the controller is shipped with a longer wire harness to allow for custom placement and the Service Panel doesn't have the knockout for the controller.
+When specified at the time of order, the controller is shipped with a longer wire harness to allow for custom placement.
 When mounting in the wall, make sure the front face of the controller protrudes approximately 3/4 inches beyond the finished wall surface to allow the controller box to be opened for service if necessary.